 "Man" Babel stated when he saw the huge bee; it was the largest Digimon with them aside from Ryudamon.
 "I'm not really a big fan of bees, especially not if they're that big but this guy actually looks kind of cute."

 "I have to agree with you there" Rai smiled.

 Ryudamon walked over to Robert and stuck out his claw.
 "Hey there Rob, it's great to finally meet you in person.
 The name's Ryudamon but all of my friends call me Ryudamon."

-"Good to know" Robert smiled.
-"So, now that we've gotten introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
+"Good to know" Robert chuckled.
+"So, now that we've gotten the introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
 Because I have to be ready for breakfast with my folks in about another half hour and I don't think they'd like it if I suddenly disappeared."